 Have different sizes and shapes of end branches for the antlers.

-Match up the pine cones, find the pair that look the best together.
+Match up the pine cones, and find the pair that looks the best together.
 I like the head (pine cone) smaller than the body.

-You may need to wear gloves, then gluing!
-I using hot glue, it’s just quicker, but if the kids want to help (please be careful using hot glue around children) but if they are willing to hold the pieces together while the glue sets…why not (try Weldbond glue)!
+You may need to wear gloves when gluing!
+I use hot glue, it’s just quicker, but if the kids want to help (please be careful using hot glue around children) but if they are willing to hold the pieces together while the glue sets…why not (try Weldbond glue)!
 For the deer body, as you see in the picture above, the head (pine cone) goes one way, the smaller end is the nose, and the body (pine cone) the other way.
-Find the best spot for both pine cones, where you can push them together and get a good hold, now that you have a good spot, pull them apart and glue, hold in place until glue has set.
+Find the best spot for both pine cones, where you can push them together and get a good hold, now that you have a good spot, pull them apart and glue, and hold them in place until the glue has set.

 See how the two pine cones are pushed down together.

-Now for the antlers, pick 2 branches, and fit them to the top of the larger end of pine cone, pushing into pine cone for a good fit.
-Make sure the antlers do not make the deer top heavy, if the deer falls over, the antlers are to large and or too heavy.
+Now for the antlers, pick 2 branches, and fit them to the top of the larger end of a pine cone, pushing into the pine cone for a good fit.
+Make sure the antlers do not make the deer top heavy, if the deer falls over, the antlers are too large and or too heavy.
 Now glue antlers into pine cone.